isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-the-house-of-ripples.md

 Trocki, C.A.
 (2007). [*Prince of pirates: The temenggongs and the development of Johor and Singapore, 1784–1885*](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=12909460) (pp. 101–102, 117–119).
 Singapore: NUS Press.
 (Call no.: RSING 959.5103 TRO)

 颜清湟.
 (2007). [从历史角度看海外华人社会变革](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=12918025) (p.
 151). 新加坡: 新加坡青年书局.
 (Call no.: Chinese RSING 959.004951 YQH)

+#### **NOTES**
+[^1]:Choa Moh Choon was also spelled as Choah Moh Choon, Chua Moh Choon and Chuah Moh Choon.
+He was also known as Choa Cheng Moh.
+In addition, Lee Ah Hoey was spelled as Lee Ah Hoy and Li Ah Hoey.
+[^2]:Pickering, W.A.
+(1880, January 26).
+Report of the Chinese Protectorate, Singapore, for the year 1879 (G.N.
+154). [*Straits Settlements Government Gazette*](http://eresources.nlb.gov.sg/printheritage/detail/88d8a281-5397-4ed0-9533-4e71db0f2bc1.aspx)*, 14*(15), p.
+228. Singapore: Government Printing Office.
+Retrieved from BookSG.
+[^3]:Pickering, W.A.
+(1881, April 29).
+Annual report on the Chinese Protectorate, Singapore, for the year 1880 (G.N.
+192). [*Straits Settlements Government Gazette*](http://eresources.nlb.gov.sg/printheritage/detail/0d2fd393-5f68-422a-937e-2ecaf1128bf2.aspx)*, 15*(18), p.
+357. Singapore: Government Printing Office.
+Retrieved from BookSG.
+[^4]:There was no one listed as the President of the Ghee Hok Society for 1887 in the “Table showing the Number of Chinese Secret Societies, registered under Section 3 of Ordinance No. XIX of 1869, with Situation of Meeting Houses of Members, &c., in Singapore.”
+Found in Pickering, W.A., (1888, April 27).
+Annual report on the Chinese Protectorate, Singapore, for the year 1887 (G.N.
+261). [*Straits Settlements Government Gazette*](http://eresources.nlb.gov.sg/printheritage/detail/3f7804b8-5940-462c-8d9e-388a780f4553.aspx)*, 22*(20), p.
+909. Singapore: Government Printing Office.
+Retrieved from BookSG.
+[^5]:
+[^6]:
+[^7]:
+[^8]:
+[^9]: